TAbhay/TAbhay/README.md

 # 💫 About Me:
 👋 Introduction<br>Hello there!
-I'm Abhay Tiwari, recent undergraduate student from the Indian Institute of Technology, Patna (IIT Patna 2023).
+I am Abhay Tiwari , working as SDE at Jio Platforms Ltd. I have recently graduated with B.Tech degree from Indian Institute of Technology Patna ( IIT Patna )..
 I'm passionate about backend development and always eager to take on new and challenging opportunities.<br><br>

 ## 🌐 Socials:
 [![](https://visitcount.itsvg.in/api?id=TAbhay&label=Profile%20Views&color=0&icon=0&pretty=false)](https://visitcount.itsvg.in) <br>